frankaemika/docs/source/control_parameters.rst

 Finishing Properly
 ******************

-To properly finish the control one should set the motion finished flag to 'true' and keep sending the same control parameters till the status corresponding to move command is showing that motion is finished.
-Motion finsihed should be sent along with the last sample of control parameters.
+To properly finish the control, one should set the motion finished flag to *true* and keep sending the same control parameters till the status corresponding to move command is showing that motion is finished.
+One should notice that checking the robot mode is not reliable for assuring the motion is finished.
+For example, the robot mode can change because of violation of any safety features.
+Motion finished should be sent along with the last sample of control parameters (So the control data sent with motion finished are considered as a part of motion).
-This flag basically mean that this sample of control parameters is the last sample.
-The flag is important for making sure that the motion has completely and sucessfully taken place.
+This flag basically means that this sample of control parameters is the last sample.
+The flag is important for making sure that the motion has completely and successfully taken place.

-Cancelling the Contol
+Cancelling the Control
-*********************
+**********************

 Another way of finishing the control is via stop command.
-One has two options either sending control data till he makes sure that stop command state has changed to active or sucessful or he can right away stop sending the control parameters (putting message id to zero) right after sending the stop command.
+One has two options either sending control data till he makes sure that stop command state has changed to active or successful.
+Or he can right away stop sending the control parameters (putting message id to zero) after sending the stop command.
+In the latter case the robot extrapolates the control parameters till it recieves the stop command.